mlynch/mlynch.github.com/_posts/2013-06-28-biggest-startup-ecosystem.markdown

 The biggest startup ecosystem is the internet.

-I don't live in the Bay Area, but I've almost moved there several times.
+I don't live in the Bay Area, though I've almost moved there several times due to jobs and acquisitions.

 I live in Madison, Wisconsin.
 A small city in the midwest that is high but still low on the startup ecosystem ratings list.
+There are some startups here, but the number of them is quite a bit less than the top five cities.

-People tell me I seem like a proud Madisonion.
-That I want Madison to dominate in the future more than anything else.
+People tell me I seem like a proud Madisonion, that I want Madison to dominate in the future more than anything else.

 That is also wrong.
-I largely don't care about Madison, or America really.
-Why limit myself to a physical location that is near to where my family planted roots?
+I largely don't care about Madison, or Wisconsin, or the Bay Area, or America for that matter.
+Why limit myself to a physical location that is near to where my family planted roots, and becoming decreasingly differentiated from other great places to live?

+The most exciting stuff in tech and beyond is happening online.